conanttld/webrtc_video_stream/README.md

    - Recording capability
    - Screen sharing functionality
    - Mobile responsiveness enhancements
+6. **Data Channel Limitations**
+   - 5MB file size limit for transfers
+   - No message history persistence between sessions
+   - No broadcast chat messages to all viewers simultaneously
+   - No typing indicators or read receipts

+7. **Potential future improvements:**
+   - End-to-end encryption for chat messages
+   - Persistent chat history
+   - Group chat capabilities
+   - Increased file size limit with chunking improvements

 ## Conclusion

-This WebRTC application demonstrates a complete implementation of real-time video streaming with optional ML-based video processing.
-The combination of WebSockets for signaling and WebRTC for media transport creates a scalable and efficient architecture where the server's role is minimized once connections are established.
+This WebRTC application demonstrates a complete implementation of real-time video streaming with optional ML-based video processing and direct peer-to-peer communication through data channels.
+The combination of WebSockets for signaling and WebRTC for media transport and data communication creates a scalable and efficient architecture where the server's role is minimized once connections are established.
 The improved connection handling ensures a more reliable user experience, with transparent feedback about the application's connection state.
 The videoVisualization service further enhances reliability by centralizing video stream handling and ensuring proper visualization in all states of the application.
-The multi-viewer support architecture demonstrates WebRTC's capacity for efficient one-to-many broadcasting scenarios.
+The multi-viewer support architecture demonstrates WebRTC's capacity for efficient one-to-many broadcasting scenarios, while the data channel implementation showcases WebRTC's ability to provide comprehensive communication capabilities.

 ## Last Updated

-April 27, 2025
+May 1, 2025